Modular Koszul duality for Soergel bimodules: Introduction

 \subsection{Modular Koszul duality}

-Geometrically, the Koszul duality of category $\cO$ is a derived equivalence relating mixed sheaves on Langlands dual flag varieties.
-Achar--Riche~\cite{AR-II} proved an analogous equivalence for the mixed modular derived category, which they call ``modular Koszul duality,'' although it may not involve any Koszul algebra in the algebraic sense.
+Geometrically, the Koszul duality of $\cO_0$ is a derived equivalence relating mixed sheaves on Langlands dual flag varieties.
+Achar--Riche~\cite{AR-II} proved an analogous equivalence for the mixed modular derived category, which they call ``modular Koszul duality,'' although it may not involve any Koszul algebra.

-Our main result (Theorem~\ref{thm:mkd}) generalizes this to the setting of Soergel theory for any finite Coxeter system $(W, S)$.
-Morally, it is a derived equivalence relating mixed modular sheaves on possibly non-existent Langlands dual flag varieties.
+Our main result (Theorem~\ref{thm:mkd}) is an analogous result in the setting of Soergel theory for any finite Coxeter system.
+It should be thought of as a derived equivalence relating mixed modular sheaves on possibly non-existent Langlands dual flag varieties.

-Our key new tools are monodromy action and wall-crossing functors in (our generalization of) $\Dmix_{(B)}(G/B, \bk)$.
+Our key new tools are a monodromy action and wall-crossing functors in our analogue of the mixed derived category.
 These tools allow us to imitate the strategy of the characteristic-zero Koszul duality of Bezrukavnikov--Yun~\cite{BY}.
 In particular, even in the geometric setting of~\cite{AR-II}, our approach gives a new proof of modular Koszul duality that is independent of~\cite{BY} and of the Kazhdan--Lusztig conjecture.

-In~\cite{AR}, Achar--Riche identified $\Pmix_{(B)}(G/B, \C)$ with $\cO_0^\gr$ of~\cite{BGS}.
-(This, however, relies on the Koszulity of $\cO_0^\gr$, hence on some form of the Kazhdan--Lusztig conjecture.)
-Via this identification, our approach also gives a new proof of the classical Koszul duality of~\cite{Soe90, BGS}.
+In~\cite{AR}, Achar--Riche identified $\Pmix_{(B)}(G/B, \C)$ with the $\cO_0^\gr$ of~\cite{BGS}.\footnote{This, however, relies on the Koszulity of $\cO_0^\gr$, hence on some form of the Kazhdan--Lusztig conjecture.} Via this identification, our approach also gives a new proof of the classical Koszul duality of~\cite{Soe90, BGS}.

-\begin{rmk} In \cite{Mak}, we crucially used the Braden--MacPherson and Fiebig theory of moment graph sheaves.
+\begin{rmk} In \cite{Mak-moment}, we crucially used the Braden--MacPherson and Fiebig theory of moment graph sheaves.
 However, once the framework is set up, all results we quote from ibid.~are exact analogues of those of~\cite{AR-II}, which in turn are analogues of well-known results in characteristic 0.
 The constructions we introduce are already new for $\Dmix_{(B)}(G/B, \C)$, and should be accessible to readers who prefer to think in this setting. \end{rmk}